Moments of density-dependent branching processes and their genealogy: Introduction

 Unfortunately, the standard approach to proving convergence towards a coalescent relies heavily on the property that the population structure is fixed.
 This constraint entails that one can define a coalescent from the discrete model as a Markov process.
 One can then rely on the numerous techniques available for Markov processes to study it.
 The main objective of our work is to propose some new ideas that can circumvent this issue.
 As we will explain in more details below, instead of following ancestral lineages backward in time, we will decompose forward in time the genealogy at its last branch point.
 This approach is very close in spirit to the spinal methods which have been used extensively in branching process theory \citep{Lyons_Pemantle_Peres, Bansaye2011, Harris_Roberts} and builds on the recent work of \cite{Bansaye} in that direction.

 As a first application of this approach, we study the genealogy of a general class of density-dependent branching processes with no types.
+Doing so, the main focus is to introduce the methodology, in order to extend it to structured population models in subsequent works.
 We show that, if the population starts close to a stable equilibrium of the ecological dynamics and if the reproduction law has finite variance, the genealogy of the population converges to Kingman's coalescent at large scales.